• Skip to primary navigation

 You can choose to use your favorite microwave popcorn if you're looking for the most hands-off approach to this recipe.
 Just be sure to choose a brand that is organic + does not contain any additional flavorings or additives.

 My favorite method is using the stovetop or this handy popcorn popper that makes homemade popcorn from kernels right in the microwave.
-Simply add 3-6 tbsp of popcorn kernels to the popper and add 1 tbsp of butter to the center of the lid.
+Simply add 3-6 tablespoon of popcorn kernels to the popper and add 1 tablespoon of butter to the center of the lid.
 Microwave using your popcorn setting, sprinkle with sea salt and add whichever seasonings you desire.
-It’s really that simple!
+It's really that simple!

 Choose Your Seasonings